PHERAstar FSX

 BRET (bioluminescence resonance energy transfer) assays are luminescence-based methods that can be used to determine binding affinity and are often employed to investigate protein-protein interactions.
 Like FRET, they are based on resonance energy transfer, but in the case of BRET, the donor energy is generated by bioluminescence with one interaction partner coupled to luciferase and the other to an acceptor fluorophore.
 Upon interaction of both partners, the luminescence energy produced by the luciferase is transferred to the acceptor molecule and the acceptor emission can be measured with a luminescence plate reader or with a multi-mode plate reader (fig. 5 A).

-The binding affinity of a ligand to its interaction partner can be determined by saturation or competition binding assays from the raw BRET ratios of acceptor to donor emission (fig. 5 B).
+The binding affinity of a ligand to its interaction partner can be determined by saturation or competition binding assays from the raw BRET ratios of acceptor to donor emission (Fig. 5 B).
 For this purpose, researchers at Promega developed a genetically engineered luciferase called NanoLuc® (Nluc), which is ideally suited to act as BRET donor due to its small size and high stability 6.
 See also: AN 287: NanoBRET assay for monitoring of ligand binding to GPCRs in live cells, using the CLARIOstar and the PHERAstar FS.
 Novel approaches using the NanoBIT® system, which employs a fragmented nanoluciferase attached to two binding partners of interest, are frequently used nowadays.
 Upon binding, the nanoluciferase fragments form a functional enzyme that can generate a luminescence signal as highlighted in the application note: Identification of androgen-disruptors using a cell-based androgen receptor dimerization assay.

 AlphaScreen® (ALPHA for Amplified Luminescent Proximity Homogenous Assay) uses bead-based chemistry to study intermolecular interactions.
-For this purpose, ligand and target biomolecule are labelled with either of two types of hydrogel-coated beads, called the donor or acceptor beads.
+For this purpose, ligand and target biomolecules are labelled with either of two types of hydrogel-coated beads, called the donor or acceptor beads.

 AlphaScreen donor beads contain a photosensitizer that converts oxygen (O2) into excited singlet oxygen (1O2) upon excitation at 680 nm.
 In turn, 1O2 reacts with chemical dyes in the acceptor beads.
 The transfer of chemical energy results in broad light emission from 520 nm to 620 nm which can be measured with a microplate reader.

-AlphaScreen technology, which includes AlphaScreen, AlphaLISA® and AlphaPlex™ assays, is mainly used in high-throughput screening assays to assess biomolecular interactions due to its very high sensitivity.
+AlphaScreen technology, which includes AlphaScreen, AlphaLISA® and AlphaPlex™ assays, is mainly used in high-throughput screening to assess biomolecular interactions due to its very high sensitivity.
 Employing this principle, Christott et al. used an AlphaScreen assay to screen for selective inhibitors of the human YEATS domain and determined their binding affinity by analysing dose-response curves and IC50 values.
 For more information see AN 320: PHERAstar measures AlphaScreen assay to develop selective inhibitors for the human YEATS domains.

 Modern microplate readers offer several advantages for the determination of binding affinity and interaction assays such as increased performance and sensitivity.
 They deliver robust results, coupled with minimal variability and larger assay windows.
 Features such as Simultaneous Dual Emission, Decay Curve Monitoring, Enhanced Dynamic Range and the improved detection of fluorophores in the red range help to further reduce background signals and measurement time while improving sensitivity.